Skip to main content

 Multi-tenancy availability

-• Multi-tenancy available from version v1.20
+• Multi-tenancy added in v1.20

 Add tenant(s)